pketh/pketh.github.io/_posts/2025-12-02-lifetime-plans.md

 ? lifetime is priced at >3x yearly price because .. churn?

+personally,
+you can have both: kinopio Mix of predictable and unpredictqble revenue streams. lifetime = <10% bc there aren't versions on the web. cant reasonably run and maintain multiple independent web client and server versions.

 don't want lifetime to be too many ppl , like 10% of money from it sounds about right.